Matusson/DCore/README.md

 <br><br>

 # Installation
-DCore can be installed via NuGet, or via the releases.
+DCore can be installed via NuGet.
 <br><br>

 # Quick Start
-Please refer to the quides in `docs` or on `GitHub Pages website`.
+Please refer to the quides on `https://matusson.github.io/DCore/`.